Quickstart

 Congrats!
 You've gone cross-chain!

-- Try tracking the status of an
+Try of an xcall

-after you send it. - Learn about authentication and important security considerations.
+Learn about and important security considerations.